mr-lovalova/datapipeline/README.md

 ### Vector (Postprocess) Transforms

 - `drop_missing`: drop vectors that do not meet required IDs or coverage ratio.
-- `drop_partitions`: require `schema.metadata.json` and drop partitions whose
+- `drop_partitions`: require `schema.metadata.json` and drop partitions when their
-  coverage (present vs total vectors) or non-null fraction falls below the configured thresholds so the weakest partitions stop forcing row drops.
+  coverage falls below the configured `threshold` (minimum acceptable coverage), so the weakest partitions stop forcing row drops.
 - `fill_constant`: seed absent IDs with a constant.
 - `fill_history`: impute using rolling statistics from prior vectors.
 - `fill_horizontal`: aggregate sibling partitions in the same timestamp.